A greater vaccine dose may be necessary for upper respiratory tract protection than for lower respiratory tract protection.

 Watterson D, Wijesundara DK, Modhiran N, Mordant FL, Li Z, Avumegah MS, McMillan CL, Lackenby J, Guilfoyle K, van Amerongen G, Stittelaar K, Cheung ST, Bibby S, Daleris M, Hoger K, Gillard M, Radunz E, Jones ML, Hughes K, Hughes B, Goh J, Edwards D, Scoble J, Pearce L, Kowalczyk L, Phan T, La M, Lu L, Pham T, Zhou Q, Brockman DA, Morgan SJ, Lau C, Tran MH, Tapley P, Villalón-Letelier F, Barnes J, Young A, Jaberolansar N, Scott CA, Isaacs A, Amarilla AA, Khromykh AA, van den Brand JM, Reading PC, Ranasinghe C, Subbarao K, Munro TP, Young PR, Chappell KJ.
 Preclinical development of a molecular clampstabilised subunit vaccine for severe acute respiratory syndrome coronavirus 2.
 Clin Transl Immunology.
 2021 Apr 5;10(4):e1269.
 PMID:33841880

-against SARS-CoV-2 as well as a Th1-biased cellular response.
+In mice and nonhuman primates, intramuscular vaccination with ARCoV mRNA-LNP generated significant neutralising antibodies against SARS-CoV-2 as well as a Th1-biased cellular response.
 In mice, two doses of ARCoV immunisation provided full protection against a SARS-CoV-2 mouse-adapted strain.

-Immunized mice were fully protected against SARS-CoV-2 infection with no detectable viral RNA in the lungs or trachea, whereas high levels of viral RNA was observed in the lungs and trachea of placebo-treated mice.
 A single dosage of ARCoV immunisation resulted in an anamnestic antibody response, however two doses of ARCoV immunisation did not result in an increase in neutralising antibody titers upon challenge, suggesting that sterilising immunity was produced in mice.

 Zhang NN, Li XF, Deng YQ, Zhao H, Huang YJ, Yang G, Huang WJ, Gao P, Zhou C, Zhang RR, Guo Y, Sun SH, Fan H, Zu SL, Chen Q, He Q, Cao TS, Huang XY, Qiu HY, Nie JH, Jiang Y, Yan HY, Ye Q, Zhong X, Xue XL, Zha ZY, Zhou D, Yang X, Wang YC, Ying B, Qin CF. A Thermostable mRNA Vaccine against COVID-19.
 Cell.
 2020 Sep 3;182(5):1271-1283.e16.
 PMID:32795413

-vaccine at low dose (2ug/dose) and high dose (8ug/dose). exposure to SARS-CoV-2 virus protected the immunised rhesus macaques.
+Rhesus macaques were immunised with the BBIBP-CorV vaccine at low dose (2ug/dose) and high dose (8ug/dose). exposure to SARS-CoV-2 virus protected the immunised rhesus macaques.

 Development of an Inactivated Vaccine Candidate, BBIBP-CorV, with Potent Protection against SARS-CoV-2